 a free resource library for outward-focused worship, fuelled by a vibrant, creative, daily rhythm of prayer

 the UK church to a deeper, more heart-felt worship that is both upwardly

 And to explore how to worship, pray and live in answer to Jesus’ call to love God and others - with all our passion, prayer, energy and intelligence.
 (Luke 10:27*)

-1. We seek to explore and embody this vision for worship at our centre as a volunteer team by:
+1. We seek to explore and embody this vision for worship as a praying team by:

-2. We try to pass on our vision for worship to other Christians online and at our centre by:
+2. We try to pass on our vision for worship to other Christians by:

 Creating and publishing free songs, liturgy and creative prayer ideas through our online library - where world and worship meet - these resources bring together intercession, intimacy and intent to act compassionately and have a particular emphasis on mission, peace and justice issues such as poverty, trafficking and modern-day slavery, vulnerable groups and creation care

 Writing and sharing free articles and top tips resources that explore upward and outward focused worship and share learning, and the journey to get there.
 All these resources are also available in the online resource library

 - Sharing our stories of leading worship in the world through creative evangelism alongside our resources, so that we can inspire others to find fresh and authentic ways of sharing their faith in Jesus with those around them.